gasduster99/popDyn/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# popDyn
+# fishKitLearn

-To install the latest version of the `popDyn` package you can run the following in an R shell:
+To install the latest version of the `fishKitLearn` package you can run the following in an R shell:

     install.packages("devtools") #if required
-    devtools::install_github("gasduster99/popDyn")
+    devtools::install_github("gasduster99/fishKitLearn")

 ## Simple Production Model